OpenGround: Planning-based Online Perception for Open-World 3D Visual Grounding

 \section{Related Work}

 \paragraph{Supervised 3DVG.} Supervised 3D visual grounding began with ScanRefer \cite{chen2020scanrefer} and Referit3D \cite{achlioptas2020referit3d}, and can be categorized into two paradigms: two-stage and single-stage methods.
-Two-stage approaches \cite{chen2020scanrefer, achlioptas2020referit3d, jain2022bottom, licityanchor, zhao20213dvg, zhang2023multi3drefer, zhu20233dvista} first generate object proposals via 3D detection or segmentation \cite{liu2021group, vu2022softgroup, jiang2020pointgroup, schult2022mask3d}, then match them to textual queries.
-In contrast, single-stage methods \cite{qian2024multi, wang2024g, lin2025groundflow, zheng2025densegrounding, huang2025viewsrd, qi2025gpt4scene, guo2025text, huang20253d, unal2024four} employ end-to-end architectures that jointly learn 3D and language representations for direct localization.
-Recent advances \cite{huang20253d, qi2025gpt4scene, zhu2024llava, xu2024pointllm} further integrate LLMs or VLMs to enhance 3D understanding, forming specialized 3D-VLMs.
-Despite their success, particularly 3D-R1 \cite{huang20253d} which achieves state-of-the-art results through large-scale GRPO \cite{deepseek-math} training, these methods remain limited by their training datasets and fail to generalize to open-world or part-level grounding, as in our OpenTarget dataset.
+Two-stage approaches \cite{chen2020scanrefer, achlioptas2020referit3d, jain2022bottom, licityanchor, zhao20213dvg, zhang2023multi3drefer, zhu20233dvista} first generate object proposals via 3D segmentation \cite{liu2021group, vu2022softgroup, jiang2020pointgroup, schult2022mask3d}, then match them to textual queries.
+In contrast, single-stage methods \cite{qian2024multi, wang2024g, lin2025groundflow, zheng2025densegrounding, huang2025viewsrd, qi2025gpt4scene, guo2025text, huang20253d, unal2024four} employ end-to-end architectures that jointly learn 3D and language representations for direct grounding.
+Recent advances \cite{chen2025gsreasoner,huang20253d, qi2025gpt4scene, zhu2024llava, xu2024pointllm} further integrate VLMs to enhance 3D understanding, forming 3D-VLMs.
+Notably, GS-Reasoner \cite{chen2025gsreasoner} leverages chain-of-thought reasoning to better handle long and complex queries; however, such 3D-VLM solutions limit number of input views and involve expensive, hard-to-control CoT inference, which restricts evidence gathering and practical deployment.
+Moreover, despite their strong performance, particularly 3D-R1 \cite{huang20253d} which achieves SoTA through large-scale GRPO \cite{deepseek-math} training, these methods remain constrained by training data and fail to generalize in open-world grounding.

-\paragraph{Zero-Shot 3DVG.} Zero-shot 3DVG aims to overcome the limited generalization of supervised methods by leveraging VLMs’ reasoning and cross-modal understanding.
-Existing works fall into two paradigms: LLM-based and VLM-based.
-LLM-based approaches \cite{yuan2024visual, yang2024llm, zantout2025sort3d} convert 3D scenes into text and use LLMs with external tools (\textit{e.g.}, visual programs, spatial reasoning) for grounding, benefiting from strong reasoning but lacking fine visual cues such as color or texture.
-VLM-based methods \cite{li2025seeground, lin2025seqvlm, xu2024vlmgrounder, zhan2025freeq, zhu2025struct2d, jin2025spazer} integrate textual and visual features for more precise localization.
-Although achieving near-supervised performance, most rely on a predefined object lookup table ($\olt$), limiting open-world grounding.
-VLM-Grounder \cite{xu2024vlmgrounder} attempts to remove this dependency, but still struggles with insufficient observation and limited cognition for novel objects in open-world scenarios.